dOrracle/multi-agent-llm/README.md

 ------

-This repository also contains the results for the paper [Iteration of Thought](https://arxiv.org/abs/2409.12618) and *Adaptive Graph of Thoughts* (coming soon).
+This repository also contains the results for the paper [Iteration of Thought](https://arxiv.org/abs/2409.12618) and [Adaptive Graph of Thoughts](https://arxiv.org/abs/2502.05078).
 You can find the relevant [experimental setups, datasets, and results](./examples).
 The folder contains results from various tasks.
 Feel free to explore these folders to reproduce the experiments or to get a deeper understanding of how the AIOT, GIOT, and AGoT frameworks work in practice.